-Compound interest, at a rate of 8.53% per year, will be charged in the following circumstances:
+Compound interest, at a rate of 8.17% per year, will be charged in the following circumstances:

-- a) On all overdue rates and charges and is charged from 30 days after the due date until the date of payment. - b) On Approved Pensioner rates and charges that remain unpaid as at 30 June 2021, interest will be charged from 1 July 2021 until date of payment.
+- a) On all overdue rates and charges and is charged from 30 days after the due date until the date of payment. - b) On approved pensioner rates and charges, levied for the 2023/24 financial year, that remain unpaid as at 30 June 2024, interest will be charged from 1 July 2024 until date of payment.